hdShang/arxiv-daily/docs/cs-CL/2025-08-04/papers/250802013v5-speechrole-a-large-scale-dataset-and-benchmark-for-evaluating-speech.md

 ---
 layout: default
-title: SpeechRole: A Large-Scale Dataset and Benchmark for Evaluating Speech Role-Playing Agents
+title: "SpeechRole: A Large-Scale Dataset and Benchmark for Evaluating Speech Role-Playing Agents"
 ---

 # SpeechRole: A Large-Scale Dataset and Benchmark for Evaluating Speech Role-Playing Agents